 This quick stir fry recipe is made with tender beef short ribs and a rainbow of veggies.
 Perfect for quick weeknight dinners or takeout cravings!

 Looking for a chicken stir fry recipe?
 Look no further!
-Simply swap out the short ribs for chicken breast.
+Simply swap out the short ribs for chicken breast, or try our hot and spicy Hunan chicken recipe.

 How to Make this Stir Fry Recipe